Azure-for-Startups/Content/Instructional-guides-and-code-packets/Azure-Service-Fabric/README.md

 Azure Service Fabric is a distributed systems platform that makes it possible to package, deploy, and manage micro-services.
 Please read the [Overview of Service Fabric](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-overview/) article to get more information about the concept of micro-services and details on Service Fabric.

 The command line tool approach is very helpful if someone needs to get a result fast and wants to get rid of corresponding SDK and API.
-We are going to provide a simple end-to-end example demonstrating how Service Fabric can be helpful to host and call an existing application making some kind of computation and facade as a Web API.<span id="h.wggp6uu0e09o" class="anchor"></span>
+We are going to provide a simple end-to-end example demonstrating how Service Fabric can be helpful to host and call an existing application making some kind of computation and facade as a Web API.

-<span id="_Toc452975492" class="anchor"></span>Components
+#Components

 The most common high load operation is a video encoding.
 There is a popular open source command line tool ffmpeg (<https://ffmpeg.org/>) to perform a lot of encoding tasks.
 There are a number of startups using it.
 As an encoding task we are going to apply the following logic to make a short video cut from a source video file.
 The encoder skips the first 30 seconds and then takes only 10 seconds.
 The cut is scaled to fixed resolution and encoded as mp4.
 At the final step the resulting video file is uploaded to Azure Blob Storage container.